 In every state, drivers who have been convicted of certain driving violations may face license suspension or revocation, in addition to other consequences.
 Some states also impose license suspension as a penalty for non-driving offenses like failing to pay child support.

-When the underlying offense is driving-related, the suspension is intended as a way to provide for safety on the public roads.
+When the underlying offense is driving-related, the suspension is intended as a way to provide for safety on public roads.
 When the triggering offense is not driving-related, the rationale is more indirect: suspending a driver’s license for a parent who owes child support is a powerful way to encourage payment.
-Click here to find the laws in your state.

 When a license is suspended, it will remain so for a specified period of time.
 Similarly, when a license is revoked, the driver will be barred from applying for a new license for a certain period of time.
-In addition to waiting through the time period, drivers typically must fulfill certain conditions before the license is reinstated or before they are eligible to apply for a new license.
-Conditions for reinstatement are often in addition to any jail time or fines.
-Typical conditions include:
+In addition to waiting out the suspension or revocation period, drivers typically must fulfill certain conditions before they are eligible for license reinstatement.

 In some states, drivers with suspended licenses who fulfill the reinstatement conditions and have waited the specified amount of time before commencing driving may do so without an official okay from either the court or a regulating agency.
 In other states, drivers must wait for the court or agency to acknowledge the driver’s successful completion, at which time the court will take steps to affirmatively reinstate the license.
 Drivers who have had a license revoked must reapply for a new license.